eoas-ubc/eoas-ubc.github.io/docs/refs.md

 * [2i2c](https://2i2c.org/): design, development and operation of JupyterHubs for research and education.
 * What's missing?
 Send suggestions for this spot to fjones@eoas.ubc.ca.

-## Summary style documentation that we have found useful
+## Summary-style documentation we have found useful

 * Working at the comand line
 * Git commands